visionik/vContext/README.md

 ### vAgendaInfo (Core)

-**Purpose**: Document-level metadata that appears once per file, as a sibling to container objects (TodoList, Plan, Playbook, etc.).
+**Purpose**: Document-level metadata that appears once per file, as a sibling to the main content object (TodoList or Plan).
 Contains version information and optional authorship details.

 ```javascript
 vAgendaInfo {